-In this time of Covid-19, the safety of student and teacher is paramount, so lessons take place on an outside covered patio behind my home in the Sugarhouse area, and appropriate social distancing is observed.
+In this time of Covid-19, the safety of student and teacher is paramount, so masks are required and appropriate social distancing is observed.

 Students receive a solid foundation in music and are shown a proven path for continual improvement.
 Input from the student is important and ultimately will guide the lessons while the fundamentals of music are learned.

 After teaching guitar for many years you develop confidence in your ability to teach others how to get better at their instrument.
 There is a lot of satisfaction in passing on knowledge, and it is also really great to get to know the students while working together on something you love.

 He was always prepared and had a wealth of knowledge and experience to draw from.

 My son took lessons from Steve for 2+ years.
 Steve is a great instructor and musician.
 My son learned to enjoy his guitar.
 My son was sad when Steve moved (to join is wife in Utah).